Hybrid vehicle drivetrain: Power-split or series-parallel hybrid

 The Toyota Hybrid System THS / Hybrid Synergy Drive has a single power-split device (incorporated as a single three-shaft planetary gearset) and can be classified as an Input-Split, since the power of the engine is split at the input to the transmission.
 This in turn makes this setup very simple in mechanical terms, but has drawbacks of its own.
 For example, in Generation 1 and Generation 2 HSDs maximum speed is mainly limited by the speed of the smaller electric motor (often functioning as a generator).
 The Generation 3 HSD separates the ICE-MG1 path from the MG2 path, each with its own, tailored gear ratio (1.1:1 and 2.5:1, respectively, for late Priuses, including the Prius c).
 The Generation 4 HSD eliminates the second planetary gear set, and places the electric motors on parallel axes, with a combining gear in between these axes, and transfers the combined result to the final drive differential.
 This is quite similar to Toyota-affiliated Aisin Seiki's hybrid system, and saves significant space.

 General Motors, BMW, and DaimlerChrysler collaborated on a system named "Two-Mode Hybrid" as part of the Global Hybrid Cooperation.
 The technology was released in the fall of 2007 on the Chevrolet Tahoe Hybrid.
 The system was also featured on the GMC Graphite SUV concept vehicle at the 2005 North American International Auto Show in Detroit.
 BYD Auto's F3DM sedan is a series-parallel plug-in hybrid automobile, which went on sale in China in 2008.

 The Two-Mode Hybrid name highlights the drive-train's ability to operate in all-electric (Mode 1, or Input-Split) as well as hybrid (Mode 2, or Compound-Split) modes.
 The design allows for operation in more than two modes.
 Two power-split modes are available, along with several fixed-gear (essentially parallel hybrid) regimes.
 Such a design can be referred to as a multi-regime design.
 The Two-Mode Hybrid powertrain design can be classified as a compound-split design, since the addition of four clutches within the transmission allows for multiple configurations of engine power-splitting.
 In addition to the clutches, this transmission has a second planetary gearset.
 The objective of the design is to vary the percentage of mechanically vs. electrically transmitted power to cope both with low-speed and high-speed operating conditions.
 This enables smaller motors to do the job of larger motors when compared to single-mode systems, because the derived electrical peak power is proportional to the width of the continuous variation range.
 The four fixed gears enable the Two-Mode Hybrid to function like a conventional parallel hybrid under high continuous power regions such as sustained high speed cruising or trailer towing.
 Full electric boost is available in fixed-gear modes.

 Types by degree of hybridization

+Dual hybrids

+These contain two different energy recovery systems.
+This is a transversal categorization.